Compiler Books¶

 My impression is that this book describes many algorithms in detail.
 But when I tried to implement one of the simpler algorithms (18.1 Unreachable Code Elimination) I found that the description left out a part (No_Path) of the algorithm.

-This book describes the idea of multiple levels of intermediate representation, HIR, MIR and LIR.
+Introduces the idea of multiple levels of intermediate representation, HIR, MIR and LIR.
 I guess this has influenced many compiler implementations.

 Its coverage of SSA is rudimentary - I guess it was written when SSA was still very new.
+Hence if you are working with SSA IR then you will need to consult other material.

 This book has a reputation of containing many errors, although I assume the latest printings have the errors fixed.